TheSoubi/DungeonTable/README.md

 ## 🐛💬 Bugs & Support

-- **Bug**: You can report a bug by creating an issue with label "bug" [by clicking here](https://github.com/TheSoubi/DungeonTable/issues/new).
+- **Bug**: You can report a bug by creating an issue [by clicking here](https://github.com/TheSoubi/DungeonTable/issues/new).
-- **New feature proposal**: You can submit a proposal for a new feature by creating an issue with label "enhancement" [by clicking here](https://github.com/TheSoubi/DungeonTable/issues/new).
+- **New feature proposal**: You can submit a proposal for a new feature by creating an issue [by clicking here](https://github.com/TheSoubi/DungeonTable/issues/new).

 ---